atreides1/HW2-Hash-it-out/README.md

 # HW4 - Let's Network!

 We have decided to use Jill and Marika's code for our cache.cc, since our cache.cc had memory leaks.
 Our previous cache file is renamed old_cache.cc.
 Our server is located at server.cc; we are using the Crow library: https://github.com/ipkn/crow To use, git clone the crow directory outside of our project.
 (At the same parent directory as our project).
 Then, copy cache.hh to crow/include.
 Then you can compile our server with the line: ```g++-7 -I../crow/include -Wall -Wextra cache.cc server.cc -o server -pthread -lboost_system```.
-To run the server, use ./server
+To run the server, use ```./server```

 Our client is called client.cc.
 We are using the libcurl library.
 To use, install the libcurl library: ```sudo apt-get install libcurl4-gnutls-dev```.
-To compile the client, enter ```g++ -Wall -Wextra -pedantic client.cc frameworktest.cc -o client -lcurl```
+To compile the client, enter ```g++ -Wall -Wextra -pedantic client.cc frameworktest.cc -o client -lcurl```.
+Run with ```./client``` on a different terminal window.
+Currently set to work with server address 0.0.0.0:18080

 # HW2-Hash-it-out
 Sierra and Mercy's Cache homework assignment for CSCI 389 (If possible, view on your favorite text editor - Github's README format is messy.)